 There is a difference between connecting on a personal level and being vain.
-Vanity is one the 7 Deadly Sins of Radio Performance.
+Vanity is one of the 7 Deadly Sins of Radio Performance.
 So how does a radio personality stand out and at still focus on the audience?
 Start by learning to avoid sounding self-absorbed.

 5 Signs You May Be Self-Absorbed…and Not Know It

-A listener-focused show can tell endless personal stories without sounding arrogant or inside.
-Other shows can talk about external content and come off as being “all about us, not about them”.
-Why is that?
-Here are four reasons:
+A listener-focused show can tell endless personal stories without sounding arrogant, internal, or inside.
+Others talk about external content and come off as being “all about us, not about them”.
+Here are common causes:

-The Entry Point: The hook, or entry point, should be designed to pique listener curiosity.
-That means it should almost always start with an external focus, not with the personality’s perspective.
+The Entry Point: Start with the hook, or entry point.
+The opening line should almost always start with an external focus, not with the personality’s perspective.
 Get listeners to relate to the topic by recognizing a personal experience quickly and the personal story will have a much greater chance to land.
 Segments that start with an internal story can work but are at much greater risk of tuning out.
 A simple adjustment to the opening line can be the difference between relatable and self-indulgent.
 For a great example, listen to this segment.

-Listen and Respond Naturally: Many personalities are so focused on their next line, they ignore what is being said.
+Listen and Respond: Many personalities are so focused on their next line, they ignore what is being said.
 That happens on team shows as well as phone topics on solo shows.
 The result is a disconnected conversation that doesn’t sound natural.
-Comments may not actually be self-absorbed, but they appear to be steamrolling the conversation like an audio bully.
+Comments may not be intended as self-absorbed, but they appear to be steamrolling the conversation like an audio bully.
 Learn the improvisational art of Listening and Responding to fix this common problem.

 IMEWEUS: Imeweus is a big problem in radio.
-It’s over-use of the personal pronouns like I, me, we, and us is easy to slip into.
+Overusing personal pronouns like I, me, we, and us is easy to slip into.
 Of course, there’s nothing wrong with using those words, but too many can tilt the show’s feel and it’s a bad habit to fall into.

-Inside Jokes: Maybe you think it’s charming to create an internal club where only the insiders get the jokes.
-Inside jokes are like being at a cocktail party where you don’t know anyone.
-You stand around with two people having a conversation that doesn’t include the outsider.
-You just want to leave.
+Inside Jokes: Some shows think it’s charming to create an internal club where the insiders get the jokes but that’s like being a stranger at a cocktail party.
+Standing around with people having a closed conversation that doesn’t include the outsider is awkward and rude.
 Being left out of a conversation is one of the fastest ways to earn an immediate button push.